3and4/Leither/doc/MiMei-en.md

 + Type of database and file, stream type coming soon
 + File system as a special system type, based on database and file
 + Independent space in database and file system for every MiMei
-+ Heredity and evolution of MiMei by continuously backuping changes
++ Heredity and evolution of MiMei by continuously backing up changes
 + User can also facilitate variation by fork
 Leither is implemented as MiMei container system, and also a decentralized cloud OS.
 <a href="../api/MiMei.md">MiMei API</a>